 Florence was one of the close friends of Robert and also told the ABC News in 2000,

 Here he was, the perfect father of this wonderful little family, a perfect husband.
 Off camera, he was an unhappy person – I think had Bob not been forced to live this double life, I think it would have dissipated a lot of that anger and frustration.
 I never asked him.
 I never challenged him.
 Well, I had a lot of compassion for him because I knew how he was suffering with keeping this secret.

 Many years later his death, the actual information about his sexuality came up that reported he was gay.
 We think he died during the era when being open about sexuality was not acceptable.
 If he would have born in this century, the chances of his death would be less.

 Left $3 Million Net Worth

 Robert Reed served the film and TV industry from the end of the 1950s to the start of the 1990s.
-Between the period, he appeared in many TV films, series and theatres.
+During the period, he appeared in many TV films, series, and theatres.
 From his appearances, he gathered a huge fortune of $3 Million as per the Celebrity Net Worth.

 After his death, Robert must have left his capital to his only daughter, Karen.
 At present, his daughter is spending a lavish life.